 How much do egg donors get paid?

-Our agency compensates egg donors anywhere between $5,000 and $10,000, which can be dependent upon a number of considerations including location, number of previous donations and ethnic diversity.
+Donor compensation through our agency generally begins at $8,000 and up, which can be dependent upon a number of considerations including location, number of previous donations and ethnic diversity.
 Egg donor compensation covers the time, effort, inconvenience and high level of commitment necessary to accomplish an egg donation.
 The program places expectations on you as an egg donor to follow through and feels that the compensation egg donors receive should mirror the importance placed on your commitment and generosity.

 Click here to learn more about egg donor compensation.